hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 For example, if 'org2.dept1' is an affiliation below 'org2', it is also removed.

 By default, an affiliation can only be removed if there are no identities that are registered with that affiliation.
-If there are identities registered with an affiliation that needs to be removed, then the fabric-ca-client may request to force identity removal.
-To enable identities to be removed alongside the affiliation, the `--force` option on the CLI command for 'servercfg' must be set and `--cfg.identities.allowremove` option must be enabled on the fabric-ca-server.
-Any identities that are removed as part of the affiliation removal will also have all their certificates revoked.
+If you would like to remove an affiliation while automatically removing all identities associated with that affiliation, you must specify the `--force` option of the `fabric-ca-client servercfg` command and the `cfg.identities.allowremove` option of the `fabric-ca-server start` command.
+Any identities that are removed as part of the affiliation removal will also have their certificates revoked.

 .. code:: bash